Top 10 Men's College Basketball Tournament Moments

 Before March 16, 2018, no 16-seeded team had beaten their 1-seeded foe in the NCAA tournament.
 When UMBC beat Virginia 74-54, the Retrievers made history with its program's first tournament win and the first time a 16 seed beat a 1 seed.
 It is the ultimate Cinderella story.
 Going into the first round game, the Cavaliers were 31-2 and won the ACC.
 On the other hand, UMBC came into the game 24-10 and only made the tournament by gaining an auto-bid by winning the American East Conference Tournament.
 The Retrievers completely dismantled the Cavaliers all game, dominating from the start.

-During the 1992-93 season, Michigan had one of the most talented rosters ever with the "Fab Five."
-These players were Chris Webber, Jalen Rose, Juwan Howard, Jimmy King, and Ray Jackson, Michigan became the first team in history to make the championship with all-freshmen starters the year prior.
+During the 1992-93 season Michigan had one of the most talented rosters ever, known as the "Fab Five."
+Led by Chris Webber, Jalen Rose, Juwan Howard, Jimmy King, and Ray Jackson, Michigan became the first team in history to make the championship with all-freshmen starters the year prior.
 After losing the championship, Michigan returned back again with the same starting cast looking for vengeance.
 During the National Championship that year against North Carolina, one of the most infamous moments in basketball history occurred.
 Losing by two points with 11 seconds remaining, Chris Webber of the Wolverines took the ball up the court and called a timeout.
-The only issue was that the Wolverines had already used all of their timeouts, causing a technical foul and letting the Tar Heels close out a National Championship.
+The issue was that the Wolverines had already used all of their timeouts, causing a technical foul and allowing the Tar Heels to close out a National Championship.

-Christian Laettner is a classic example of an amazing college basketball player who was hated because he played for the Duke Blue Devils.
-Laettner is also responsible for one of the most iconic shots in NCAA Basketball history.
+Christian Laettner is an example of a highly talented college basketball player who was hated simply because he played for the Duke Blue Devils.
+He is also responsible for one of the most iconic shots in NCAA Basketball history.
 In the 1992 NCAA Tournament, Duke found themselves in an overtime nailbiter against Kentucky during their Elite Eight matchup.
-Trailing by one point with two seconds remaining, the Blue Devils had just over two seconds to save their season.
-Grant Hill heaved the ball down the court to Laettner who hit a jump shot with time expiring to send the Blue Devils to the Final Four.
-This shot is even more important because Duke would go on to win the National Championship.
+Trailing by one point with two seconds remaining, the Blue Devils needed a miracle to save their season.
+Grant Hill heaved the ball down the court to Laettner, who hit a buzzer-beater jump shot to send the Blue Devils to the Final Four.
+This moment proved important as Duke went on to win the National Championship.
 Laettner's game-winner is so well-known, it is referred to as "The Shot" today.

 The most enthralling part of the NCAA Tournament is watching the mid-level teams play at an extremely high level to pull themselves along against higher-ranked programs.
-Most of the time, though, they are unsuccessful, and the team is brought back to reality.
-The fifth-seeded Butler Bulldogs almost never woke up as they kept up with the Duke Blue Devils all game, but ended up down 61-59 with only a few seconds on the clock.
-The Bulldogs' star player got a decent look from half-court and chucked the ball at the hoop.
+Most of the time, though, they are unsuccessful and the team is brought back to reality.
+The fifth-seeded Butler Bulldogs looked off as they tried to keep up with the Duke Blue Devils all game, but ended up trailing 61-59 with only a few seconds on the clock.
+The Bulldogs' star player, Gordon Hayward, got a decent look from half-court and chucked the ball at the hoop.
 The ball bounced against the backboard and clanked off the rim, inches from becoming the greatest shot in the tournament's history.
 The Blue Devils won and revealed the tragic fate of most Cinderella stories in March Madness.

-Sometimes an amazing moment does not have to end the game but rather continue it.
-The 2008 National Championship Game proved this point with Mario Chalmers game-extending three, taking advantage of his opponent's shaky free throw shooting down the stretch.
+Sometimes an amazing moment does not have to end the game, but rather continue it.
+The 2008 National Championship Game proved this point when Mario Chalmers hit a game-extending three point shot, taking advantage of Memphis' shaky free throw shooting down the stretch.
 Down 63-60 to Memphis with time running out, Mario Chalmers of the Kansas Jayhawks hit a miracle shot over Derrick Rose to send the game to overtime.
-Kansas then destroyed Memphis in overtime by outscoring them 12-5 en route to a National Championship.
+Kansas then destroyed Memphis in overtime, outscoring them 12-5 en route to a National Championship.

 Michael Jordan had a career full of iconic moments, but the first time Jordan flexed his clutch gene was during the 1982 National Championship Game where MJ's North Carolina Tar Heels faced off against the Georgetown Hoyas.
 With under 30 seconds left, the Tar Heels were trailing 62-61.
-Even as a freshman, Jordan was tasked with taking the game-deciding shot, and he sank a mid-range jumper with 17 seconds remaining to give the Tar Heels a lead they would never lose.
+Even as a freshman Jordan was tasked with taking the game-deciding shot, and he sank a mid-range jumper with 17 seconds remaining to give the Tar Heels a lead they would never lose.
 This shot kicked off one of the greatest basketball careers in the history of the sport.

-Tasked with beating a stacked Houston team known as "Phi Slama Jama" which included Hakeem Olajuwon and Clyde Drexler, Jim Valvano had his work cut out for him if he wanted to lead his North Carolina State Wolf Pack to glory in the 1983 National Championship Game.
-The two teams played a close, defensive game which led to a 52-52 tie in the last seconds and the Wolf Pack with possession.
-After a long-range three did not even touch the basket, Lorenzo Charles caught the ball and dunked it to give the Wolf Pack the National Championship.
+Tasked with beating a stacked Houston team known as "Phi Slama Jama," which included Hakeem Olajuwon and Clyde Drexler, Jim Valvano had his work cut out for him if he wanted to lead the North Carolina State Wolf Pack to glory in the 1983 National Championship Game.
+The two teams played a close, defensive game which led to a 52-52 tie in the last seconds with the Wolf Pack in possession.
+After a long-range three missed the basket entirely, Lorenzo Charles caught the ball and dunked it to give the Wolf Pack the National Championship.